My number one travel experience is a very personal one, which involves a site that had almost mythical status during my childhood.

 An Israeli couple’s misfortune was our golden ticket.
 They had to drop out and we got their ride.
 The only downside was that my permit stated that I was the 21 year-old Israeli wife of Hamish, my 27 year-old Israeli husband!

-$5 changed hands at the entrance to the Trail and I was in.
+$5 changed hands to appease the ticket inspector at the entrance to the Trail and I was in.

-There were so many highlights – the outstanding natural beauty of the Andean landscape of course, the camaraderie between our group and with our sherpars & guides, the feeling of achieving something really worthwhile the hard way (and it was pretty hard!), the thrill of sleeping under the stars, the fun we had around the camp fire telling stories & jokes.
+There were so many highlights – the outstanding natural beauty of the Andean landscape of course, the camaraderie between our group, and with our sherpas & guides, the feeling of achieving something really worthwhile the hard way (and it was pretty hard!), the thrill of sleeping under the stars, the fun we had around the campfire telling stories & jokes.

 Amongst it all, were two never to be forgotten experiences.